Owner and Chairman, Chicago Fire Soccer Club, Chairman, Andell, Inc.

 Andrew Hauptman is the chairman of Andell Inc., a private investment firm and family office he controls with his wife, Ellen Bronfman Hauptman.
 Andell's activities are divided between direct holdings in public and private companies and partnerships with top-tier investment managers around the globe.
 Hauptman oversees the firm’s investment, operating, sports, real estate and media businesses.

 Hauptman became the owner and chairman of Major League Soccer’s Chicago Fire Soccer Club in 2007.
 Over the past seven years, his contributions have been instrumental in defining the image and direction of the Fire while dramatically expanding the Club’s base and reach.
 Hauptman’s comprehensive commitment to the development of the Fire and MLS is reflected in the Club’s strategic initiatives, partnerships and philanthropic efforts.
-Under his ownership, he has recruited top management and soccer talent; dramatically increased the number of players in its youth program from 400 to over 15,000 and expanded the club's elite, fully scholarshipped Fire Academy to the U-10 level; launched the Chicago Fire Rec Soccer League with over 5,000 adults playing; built an in-house digital platform generating over 100 hours of original content annually; announced construction of the $20 million, 140,000 square-foot Chicago Fire Soccer Center on the northside that will be the largest year-round soccer facility and first ever air-supported dome in the city; and has expanded the Chicago Fire Foundation, which has provided over $1.7 million in grants, contributions and in-kind support.
+Under his ownership, he has recruited top management and soccer talent; dramatically increased the number of players in its youth program and elite, fully scholarshipped Fire Academy from 400 to over 15,000; launched the Chicago Fire Rec Soccer League with over 5,000 adults playing; built an in-house digital platform generating over 100 hours of original content annually; announced construction of the $20 million, 140,000 square-foot Chicago Fire Soccer Center on the northside that will be the largest year-round soccer facility and first ever air-supported dome in the city; and has expanded the Chicago Fire Foundation, which has provided over $1.7 million in grants, contributions and in-kind support.

 He currently sits on the League’s Board of Governors and has held various appointments to MLS’ Media, Governance, Competition, Digital Commerce, Product and Player Development Strategy, and Marketing committees.